 Tony Yang

-Prior, I completed my Master's in Computer and Embedded Systems Engineering at TU Delft, where I worked with Dr. Guohao Lan and Dr. Xucong Zhang on immersive emotion recognition systems based on eye-tracking technology.
+I pursued my Master's in Computer and Embedded Systems Engineering at TU Delft, where I worked with Dr. Guohao Lan and Dr. Xucong Zhang on immersive emotion recognition systems based on eye-tracking technology.

 Personal Email / Work Email / CV / Scholar / Github